theSanguss/UNO.py/README.md

 ## How to run?

-Enter the following in your terminal:
+Enter the following commands into your terminal:

 ```bash
 git clone https://github.com/theSanguss/UNO.py.git